Tesla's Crash Protection Methods for EV Batteries

 Center pin for battery cells that improves thermal runaway behavior by using an intumescent material.
 The intumescent center pin expands and swells when heated during thermal runaway to prevent cell rupture and contain the internal gases.
 The intumescent material can fill the hollow center pin void or cover the pin surface.
 It activates at specific temperatures and expands less than 20x volume.
 This prevents electrode deformation and shorting while absorbing thermal energy.
 A secondary non-intumescent material can surround the intumescent layer to prevent chemical reactions.

-18. Innovative Battery Cell Design with Thermal Runaway Protection Mechanism
+18. Battery Cell with Center Pin for Controlled Electrode Deformation During Thermal Runaway

 TESLA MOTORS, INC., 2011